DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

-Then remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
-Then you can continue with MCM
-(Mod Configuration Menus) below.
+Then you can continue with MCM (Mod Configuration Menus) below.

 * **Diziet’s Auto Outfits** - In configuration settings, check the option to unset all hotkeys for this mod.
 The mod's main functionality doesn't even need them and it allows us to use them for different mods.